ShaYmez/RYSEN/README.md

 ## RYSEN Project ##
-### A fork of the RYSEN Poject ###
+### A fork of the FreeDMR Peer Server Poject ###

-RYSEN Peer Server Software - Software to assist in building a peer mesh network.
-Thanks to all credited in this project including Simon G7RZU.
+RYSEN DMRMaster+ - Software to build and scale DMR Master server software.
+Thanks to all credited in the FreeDMR project including Simon G7RZU.

 Project under development!

 More to come as development continues as a fork.
-RYSEN Peer Server Fork  - codename: RYSEN https://rysen.uk
+SYSTEM-X- codename: RYSEN https://rysen.uk